 Certain organizations utilize these workspace or presentation layers to disseminate data to other platforms or teams.
 They do this by selecting and/or pre-filtering data for specific scenarios.
 Some other organizations implement tokenization, which involves substituting sensitive data with randomized strings.
 Others employ extra services for data anonymization.
 This data can be seen as behaving similarly to “data product” data.

-On technology architecture and especially for Gold: it’s essential to note that the selection of a database or service is a complex process that involves considering numerous aspects and compromises.
+When it comes to technology architecture, particularly for Gold, it’s crucial to understand that choosing a database or service is a complex procedure.
+This process requires consideration of various factors and involves making numerous compromises.
 Beyond data structure, you’ll need to assess your requirements in terms of consistency, availability, caching, timeliness, and indexing for enhanced performance.
 There are a variety of methods for storing and retrieving data, such as small or large chunks, sorted chunks, etc. Contrary to what some enthusiasts may suggest, no single service can perfectly cater to all aspects simultaneously.
 A typical Lakehouse architecture therefore usually comprises a blend of diverse technology services such as a serverless SQL service for ad-hoc queries, a columnar store for fast reporting, a relational database for more complicated queries, a timeseries store for IoT and stream analysis, among others.